FL77N/RetinaNet-Based-on-PPdet/README.md

 ## Introduction
-A one-stage object detection model is implemented on paddle 2.1.0 and paddledetection 2.1.0
+An one-stage object detection model is implemented on paddle 2.1.0 and paddledetection 2.1.0

 ## Results
 Method|Environment|mAP|Epoch|Dataset